What Is the Life Insurance Suicide Exclusion?

 Receiving a Claim Denial Letter

-• State laws override the insurer’s decision.
+• State laws override the insurer’s decision

 Legal Options for Contesting a Denied Life Insurance Claim

-• Review the policy terms.
+• Review the policy terms

-• Pursue legal action for wrongful denial.
+• Take legal action for wrongful denial

 Alternative Financial Resources